 The Guanarteme barrio dominates west Las Canteras.
 The neighbourhood has undergone some gentrification.
 In contrast, next to La Puntilla lies the neighbourhood of La Isleta which remains rougher and readier.
 The Gran Canaria School of Languages is located in the former barrio.
 You can also find the Escuela Oficial de Idiomas de Las Palmas de Gran Canaria there.
 Although this school represents the cheaper option, it requires you to apply in advance for a year-long course whereas the GCSOL offers shorter study periods.

 Another consideration to take into account is the friendliness of the locals.
 The Canarians are regarded as the Australians of Europe.
 They are laid back with a work-to-live ethos rather than the other way round.
 All in all, making them, and Las Palmas de Gran Canaria in particular, the perfect destination if you’re looking to study abroad.

 Matthew Hirtes is a sports journalist turned travel writer who has resided in Las Palmas de Gran Canaria since 2004.
 He has probably stayed in more Canary Islands hotels than anybody else.
-He reviews hotels and other accommodation for Telegraph Travel.
+Matthew reviews the Canaries’ finest accommodation for Telegraph Travel.